43rd Guards Rifle Division: Leningrad–Novgorod Offensive

 When the Leningrad–Novgorod Offensive began on January 14, the 2nd Baltic Front was assigned a mostly diversionary role in tying down German reserves.
-At this time Lt.
-Col. Yan Ludvigovich Rainberg was the deputy commander of the 125th Guards Rifle Regiment who had earlier distinguished himself in the fighting near Ramushevo.
-Overnight he led an assault force consisting of two ski battalions, one from his own division and another from the 33rd Rifle Division, into action north of Novosokolniki.
-The ski troops broke through the German defenses at the village of Fedoruhnovo and raided into the rear, cutting the Novosokolniki - Dno railway and seizing the village of Monakovo where they captured the headquarters of an engineer battalion with 25 soldiers and one officer.
-The raid provoked a strong response and over the next 12 hours Rainberg's detachment was forced to fight off 11 counterattacks by infantry and tanks, gradually running short of antitank ammunition and grenades.
-German armor eventually advanced to within 30-40m of the Soviet positions and Colonel Rainberg was at some point killed in action.
+At this time, Lt.
+Col. Jānis Rainbergs (also known as Yan Ludvigovich Rainberg) was the deputy commander of the 125th Guards Rifle Regiment, who had earlier distinguished himself in the fighting near Ramushevo.
+Overnight, he led an assault force consisting of two ski battalions, one from his own division and another from the 33rd Rifle Division, into action north of Novosokolniki.
+The ski troops broke through the German defenses at the village of Fedoruhnovo and raided into the rear, cutting the Novosokolniki - Dno railway and seizing the village of Monakovo, where they captured the headquarters of an engineer battalion with 25 soldiers and one officer.
+The raid provoked a strong response, and over the next 12 hours, Rainbergs' detachment was forced to fight off 11 counterattacks by infantry and tanks, gradually running short of antitank ammunition and grenades.
+German armor eventually advanced to within 30–40 m of the Soviet positions, and Colonel Rainbergs was killed in action.
 Despite this, his men were able to hold out until relieved by the division's main forces and officially accounted for up to nine tanks and three battalions of infantry.
-On June 4 Rainberg would posthumously be made a Hero of the Soviet Union.
+On June 4, Rainbergs was posthumously awarded the title of Hero of the Soviet Union.

-As part of the same fighting, on January 16 Cpt.
-Mikhail Ivanovich Orlov, commander of the 4th Company of the 125th Guards Regiment, was forced to take command of the 2nd Battalion from Major Gubanov and lead it into an attack on German positions near the village of Borsuchka.
+As part of the same fighting, on January 16, Cpt.
+Mihails Orlovs (Mikhail Ivanovich Orlov, born 1918 in Krāslava Parish), commander of the 4th Company of the 125th Guards Regiment, was forced to take command of the 2nd Battalion from Major Gubanov and lead it into an attack on German positions near the village of Borsuchka.
 The battalion succeeded in occupying several trenches and bunkers and killed or captured 60 officers and men.
-For his actions Orlov was awarded the Order of the Red Banner.
+For his actions, Orlovs was awarded the Order of the Red Banner.